Nuclear Power Plants

-- The Gravelines nuclear power station located near the commune of Gravelines in France.
+- The Gravelines nuclear power station is located near the commune of Gravelines in France.

-- The Cattenom nuclear power plant located in grand est in the Cattenom commune in France.
+- The Cattenom nuclear power plant is located in grand est in the Cattenom commune in France.

 - Hamaoka nuclear power plant in Omaezaki on Japan’s east coast.

 - Pickering nuclear generating station located on Lake Ontario on Pickering.

 - The Tricastin nuclear power plant is located in the south of France.

 - The Chinon nuclear power plant near France Indre et Loire.

 - Bugey nuclear power plant is located in Bugey.